 - 1. Known Opposition: None known. - 2.
 Legal Antecedents: Oregon Revised Statutes 279C.335; Metro Local Contract Review Board Rule 49-0600 through 49-0630 - 3.
 Anticipated Effects: Procurement process will be open and competitive, but items other than cost will be considered in the awarding of the contract.
 Increased use of MWESB subcontractors is anticipated. - 4.
-Budget Impacts: The alternative procurement process offers safeguards for cost control of the project, including involvement by the construction contractor from the conceptual design phase through construction documents and construction cost development process, as well as limiting change orders.
+Budget Impacts: The alternative procurement process offers safeguards for cost control of the project, by reducing change orders through integration of the construction management and design team and by aligning contract incentives for project delivery.